DV Green Card Lottery Instructions: DV-2016

 Being selected as a DV Green Card Lottery winner does not automatically guarantee visa issuance, even if you are qualified, because the number of DV entries selected and registered is greater than the number of immigrant visas available.
-Therefore, those selected in DV-2015 must complete and file their immigrant visa applications quickly.
+Therefore, those selected must complete and file their immigrant visa applications quickly.

 DV Green Card Lottery Notice

 Although Kirberger PC requires a fee for our DV Green Card Lottery Registration Service, the US government requires no initial fee to enter the DV Green Card Lottery Program.
 Moreover, the US government employs no outside consultants or private services to operate the DV program.
 Any intermediaries or others who offer assistance to prepare DV Green Card Lottery casework for applicants do so without the authority or consent of the US government.
 Use of any outside intermediary or assistance to prepare a DV Green Card Lottery entry is entirely at the applicant’s discretion.

 A qualified DV Green Card Lottery entry submitted electronically directly by an applicant has an equal chance of being selected as does an entry submitted through a paid intermediary.
 Every DV Green Card Lottery entry received during the lottery registration period will have an equal random chance of being selected within its region.
 However, receipt of more than one DV entry per person will disqualify the DV Green Card Lottery applicant from registration, regardless of the source of the DV Green Card Lottery entry.